densechen/AReLU/README.md

 This repository is the implementation of paper [AReLU: Attention-based-Rectified-Linear-Unit](AReLU).

-While developing, we found that this repo is quite convenient for people to do experiments with different activation functions, learning ratings, optimizers and network structures.
+While developing, we found that this repo is quite convenient for people doing experiments with different activation functions, datasets, learning ratings, optimizers and network structures.
 It is easy for us to add new activation functions and network structures into program.
-What's more, based on visdom and ploty, we also provide a nice visualization of training process and testing results.
+What's more, based on visdom and ploty, a nice visualization of training procedure and testing accuracy has been provided.

 **This project is friendly to newcomers of PyTorch.**